-Governing Body Fellow, Tutor, Undergraduate Admissions Tutor for Arts and Humanities, Director of Studies for Archaeology and Anthropology, Academic Resources Fellow, Finance Tutor, Disability Equality Officer
+Governing Body Fellow, Deputy Senior Tutor (Welfare), Tutor, Director of Studies for Archaeology and Anthropology, Finance Tutor, Disability Equality Officer

-Dr Corinne Roughley studied for a BA in Archaeology and Anthropology at Cambridge (1996), followed by an MPhil in Geographic Information Systems and Remote Sensing (1997).
-Her PhD was on the use of GIS and visualisation techniques for understanding the Neolithic landscape of the area of Brittany around Carnac.
+Corinne studied for a BA in Archaeology and Anthropology at Cambridge (1996), followed by an MPhil in Geographic Information Systems and Remote Sensing (1997).
+Her PhD (2001) was on the use of GIS and visualisation techniques for understanding the Neolithic landscape of the area of Brittany around Carnac.